 Lens Extension = Focal Length squared, divided by (Focus Distance minus Focal Length)

-Here’s a handy spreadsheet so you can plug in the focus distance (in metres or feet) as you determined in step #4 and the focal length of the lens you used, to derive the lens extension amount automatically.
-The amount of lens extension can then be directly transferred to the sensor edge, after you’ve done the necessary orientation inversions as per step #5.
-If you were looking for the focus plane at some distance in from the image edge (let’s say 3mm inwards at sensor scale on the long edge) rather than at the image edge, you need to adjust the derived lens extension for the actual sensor edge by computing the ratio of the lengths (for a 36mm wide sensor, it would be lens extension divided by 30 then multiplied by 36).
-But this is not yet the true sensor swing and/or tilt amount.
+Here’s a handy spreadsheet so you can plug in the two focus distances for a flipped-camera pair (in metres or feet) as you determined in step #4 and the focal length of the lens you used, which will give you two lens extension amounts.
+The difference between the two extension values is the error you want to shim away, after you’ve done the necessary orientation inversions as per step #5 to determine where to put the shims and deducting the remaining error as per step #7 below.
+If you are looking for the focus plane at some distance in from the image edge (let’s say 3mm inwards at sensor scale) rather than at the edge, you need to adjust the derived lens extension for the actual sensor edge by computing the ratio of the lengths (for a 36mm wide sensor, it would be lens extension divided by 30 then multiplied by 36).
+So hang on, this is not yet the true sensor swing and/or tilt amount.

 7. Eliminate all other errors.
-We need to eliminate all sources of error until we are left with only the crookedness of the sensor.
-And since we want under 10 microns of precision, our measurement precision should be 1 micron, give or take.
-I’ve found that cheapo Chinese micrometres on eBay, typically costing less than 40 USD plus shipping each, are remarkably accurate and repeatable.
-I have a set of 0-25mm, 25-50mm and 50-75mm micrometres with 1-micron resolution for the measurements I need to make.
-The multitude of errors caused by the optics of the lens, crookedness of the bayonets and the Mirex adapter’s body are totally eliminated already by Joseph’s method of flipping the camera.
-Sweet.
-We only have one left to account for, which is the wobble of the rotating part of the adapter which is used to flip the camera.
+We only have one left to account for, which is the wobble of the rotating part of the Mirex adapter which is used to flip the camera.
 In addition to the Mirex, I also used a Novoflex EF mount to E-mount adapter to get it to mate to my Sony camera.
 We need to measure the combined thickness of the Novoflex plus the rotating part of the Mirex.
+I’ve found that cheapo Chinese micrometres on eBay, typically costing less than 40 USD plus shipping each, to be remarkably accurate and repeatable.
+I have a set of 0-25mm, 25-50mm and 50-75mm micrometres with 1-micron resolution for the measurements I need to make.
 Make sure to orientate yourself properly.
-I always use the centre of the left image edge for my evaluation, so I’m measuring the 3 o’clock position on the adapters.
+I always use the centre of the left image edge for my evaluation, so I’m measuring at the 3 o’clock position on the adapters.
 The Mirex’s rear end has to be shifted 5mm offset for the tips of the micrometre to be able to make contact on both sides of the adapter’s bayonet flat surfaces (look at the photo below), but we do not have to account for the parallelism error introduced by the adapter’s shifting mechanism because we do not change that position during this measurement; we are measuring the relative difference only.
 Then rotate 180 degrees, measure again.
 The difference is the amount of wobble in the swing direction.
 Now do it once more for the corresponding vertical position and the flipped position.
 The difference is the amount of wobble in the tilt direction.
 Adjust the wobble error for the sensor’s dimensions by dividing by the distance between the measurement points on the diameter of the adapter and then multiply by your sensor dimensions.
-Deduct this error from the extension amount you got in step #6.
+Deduct this error from the extension difference amount you got in step #6.

 This is the amount your sensor is swung and tilted by.